foleymichelle9/backend-curriculum-site/module2/projects/monster_shop.md

 labels: order
 depends_on: new-order
 story_text: As a visitor
-    When I fill out all information on the order creation page And click on 'Create Order'
+    When I fill out all information on the new order page And click on 'Create Order'
     An order is created and saved in the database
     And I am redirected to that order's show page with the following information: